 Among the worst transgressions has to be the debacle that is Trailwood and Tryon.
-Though the majority of Tyron Road lies outside of the boundaries of Raleigh-proper, the lunacy in allowing literally thousands of people to live alongside a three-mile stretch of a narrow, winding two-lane road must have been evident.
-It is not uncommon to see over a mile of traffic halted so that one vehicle can make a left-hand turn.
-Surely the city could have done something to prevent this.
-Even if it could not have prevented this directly, the Raleigh City Council could have insisted that the county do something to halt, if not prevent, this development.
+Though the majority of Tryon Road lies outside of the boundaries of Raleigh-proper, the Junacy in allowing literally thousands of people to live alongside a three-mile stretch of a narrow, winding two-lane road must have been evident.
+It is not uncommon to see over a mile of traffic halted to that one vehicle can make a left-hand turn.
+Surely the city could have done something to present this.
+Even if it could not have prevented this directly, the Raleigh Gig Council could have insisted that the county do something to halt; if no prevent, this development.

 This is only the beginning of what could happen.
-Though the economy is in a slump, there is no doubt it will recover, and when it does, RTP will again become one of the most attractive locations for corporations to build.
+Though the coronomy is in a alump, there is no doubt it will recover, and when it does.
+RTP will again become one of the most attractive locations for corporations to build.
 This lull is perhaps Raleigh's best opportunity to combat the problem.

 In addition to fixing mistakes, Raleigh has a third option.
-It could become something new-a prosperous urban center surrounded by a well-integrated mix of retail, commercial and residential centers.
+It could become something new-a prosperous urban center surrounded by a prosperous urban center surrounded by a well-integrated mix of retail, commercial and residential centers.
 Raleigh could become a collection of sub-cities, each partially self-sufficient but all tied to a cultural and heavy commercial hub located downtown.
 Charlotte has made strides to reinvent itself in that image, but it is too early to tell if it will be successful.
 Does Raleigh have what it takes to buck the unfortunate trend of southern metropolises?
 Only the new city government can answer that question.
 Let's hope they answer well.